Sign In

 PROCESS

--This film was derived from an excerpt from a 2023 journal entry written with pen and paper.
+-This film was derived from an excerpt of a 2023 journal entry.

--Image generation was done using the FludDev base model via comfy UI with tweaks in Adobe Photoshop.
+-Images were generated using Text to Image with the Black Forest Labs FluxDev base model via comfy UI with tweaks in Adobe Photoshop.

--A mix of open source and custom-trained loras were used in the model pipeline.
+-A mix of open-source and custom-trained LoRAs were used in the image generation model pipeline.

--The highest volume of training data used to make the images is encoded into the FLuxDev base model architecture, which samples data from billions of images and parameters.
+-The highest volume of training data used to create the images was encoded into the FluxDev base model, which samples data from billions of images and parameters.

--The strongest influencing training data used to make the images is encoded into Loras, both open source and custom training, with various network dimensions, learning rates, and sampling steps.
+-The strongest influencing training data used to create the images was encoded into LoRAS.

--The Loras in the pipeline included training data from past and modern animation, live-action, photography, concept art, and experimental imagery.
+-The LoRAs in the pipeline included training data from past and modern animation, live-action, photography, concept art, and experimental digital imagery.

--Some of the Loras were trained with generated images created with a separate model pipeline.
+-Some of the LoRAS I trained were distilled; trained on generated images via a separate model pipeline.

--The node trees, software, pipelines, and tools used in the generative image process are based on open-source tools, built by those who were willing to give away what they created for free, using repositories like Civit, Huggingface, and GitHub.
+-The, software, workflows, and custom nodes used in the generative image process were based completely on open source tools, built by those who were willing to give away what they created for free, using repositories like Civitai, Huggingface, and GitHub.